Kooser State Park: Trails

 The trails of Kooser State Park are used for hiking and cross-country skiing.
 Kooser Trail is 1.5 mi.
 It is very popular with cross country skiers because of the heavy amounts of yearly snowfall.
 Kincora Trail is 1 mi and is used by hikers and is named in honor of Father Kincora, a Roman Catholic priest from Ireland.
 Hunting is not permitted at Kooser State Park, but the trails are used by hunters who rent cabins at the park to reach the woods of Forbes State Forest.

 Kooser Lake

 Kooser Lake is a 4 acre man-made lake built during the Great Depression by the Civilian Conservation Corps.
 The swimming beach is open from Memorial Day weekend until the middle of September.
 There are no lifeguards.
 There is no swimming currently permitted in Kooser Lake.
 Boating is not permitted on Kooser Lake.
 It is open to fishing for trout, bass and bluegill.

 Swimming has not been permitted at the lake since mid-2012 due to an unhealthful algae problem.
 The lake remains open for fishing.
-As of August 2016, according to a Park Ranger the Commonwealth of Pennsylvania will work on the lake to deepen it in 2017.

-Nearby state parks

-The following state parks are within 30 mi of Kooser State Park: